rai-saksham/NLP-Abbreviation-Detection-Web-Service/README.md

 # NLP Abbreviation Detection Web Service

 ## Project Overview
-This project is part of the Natural Language Processing (NLP) coursework for COMM061 at the University of Surrey.
+This project is part of the Natural Language Processing (NLP) coursework at the University of Surrey.
 The goal of the project was to develop a web service capable of detecting abbreviations in scientific texts using machine learning models.
 After extensive experimentation with various models, **BERT** was selected as the best-performing model for the task.

 The web service is implemented using **FastAPI**, enabling high-performance asynchronous request handling.
 The project also incorporates **logging, monitoring, CI/CD pipeline**, and **stress testing** to ensure robustness and scalability.